Expert advice for Licence to Alter

 How Squarepoint can assist leasehold owners –

 Freehold owners can sometimes place an obligation on the leaseholder to obtain an independent report of their proposed works to form part of the Licence to Alter agreement.
-We will review the lease terms and covenants relating to the proposed works and provide a clear and concise report that summarise your proposals.
+We will review the lease terms and covenants relating to the proposed works and provide a clear and concise report that summarises your proposals.
 We will advise you if there are any works that may not be permitted under the terms of the lease and work with you and the freehold owner to reach an agreement on the proposed works.
 We can also advise on any relevant clauses or requirements that get added to the Licence to Alter agreement to ensure it is a fair agreement and that both parties fully understand any requirements.

-We can also provide a ‘sanity’ check of your proposals before you submit to a freehold owner to ensure that your submission is clear and does not contain any items likely to be refused by the freehold owner.
+We can also provide a ‘sanity’ check of your proposals before you submit them to a freehold owner to ensure that your submission is clear and does not contain any items likely to be refused by the freehold owner.

 Young, trustworthy, professionally competent and committed to delivering on time and on budget.”